 As she shows us today with her Cinnamon Sugar Donut Muffins, Johnna is also terrific at creating delicious desserts that might be free of a lot, but aren’t lacking for anything.
 She managed to carry her Peach Bourbon Push-Up Pops cross country so a group of us could enjoy them, and enjoy them we did!
 (Another time it was her Mini Vegan Pizzas that she packed in her suitcase; those saved a small group of us on a sailing charter.)

 Most of us went a little crazy when we saw Bourbon Bacon Chocolate Chip Cookies in her kitchen just the other day.
 (Yes, there’s a vegan option).
-And recently her Ultra Lemon Brownies made a nice sunny splash on All Gluten-Free Desserts.
+And recently her Ultra Lemon Brownies made a nice sunny splash.
 Her Brigadeiros (a.k.a.
-Chocolate Truffles) have long been a popular post there!
+Chocolate Truffles) have long been one of her most popular dessert posts!

 Last, I’m a huge fan of Johnna’s discussion posts such as those in her Soften Saturday series.
 She really offers some great “food for thought” in those, often tackling some tough subjects.
 I always benefit from her insight and the insight from others who contribute guest posts for the series.
 Here are just a few of the posts in that series: